You can export your data to Excel, then modify it in the Excel file and import it back with the changes applied.

 Editing the File

 The Excel file created by the export contains all the editable columns that the destination list or library contains.
 It also contains an identifier column, which is the DestinationPath in the case of documents or the ID in the case of list items (the DestinationPath also appears for list items), as well as a SourcePath column which indicates the location of the source document.
 If the option to preserve the version history was selected, the file will contain a Version column.
-Finally, if the option to preserve authors and timestamps was selected, the file will contain the columns Author, Created, Editor and Modified.
+Finally, if the option to preserve authors and timestamps was selected, the file will contain the columns Created by, Created, Modified by and Modified.

 The SourcePath, ID and Version columns should not be modified, as these are used to identify the items when importing.
 They must match what exists in the source list or library so that information such as permissions, attachments or file content can be pulled from the source.
 You cannot add new items or files that do not exist in your source list or library.